vito1317/Taipei-Booking/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (if you add one).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.